Install ATX Skill on OpenClaw

 The --force flag is required because ClawHub's VirusTotal scanner flags any wallet/keystore SDK as "suspicious" by default.
 This is expected for crypto tooling and does not indicate a real warning.

-Option 3: Manual Install
+Option 3: Manual install

 git clone https://github.com/agentswapx/skills.git